 Blockchains are distributed peer-to-peer networks that can have many different applications.
 Bitcoin is the mother of all blockchain technology and it acts as a financial network, ledger, software, currency and asset.
 We’re dealing with new technology that can simultaneously integrate multiple functions, which is why regulators have a hard time defining cryptocurrencies.
 Blockchains can be quite customizable to serve a wide array of needs and there are a few main Blockchain technology features that many of them share in common.

+The first of the blockchain technology features is increased capacity.
 One of the remarkable things about peer-to-peer technology is that they can increase the capacity of an entire network.
 Having thousands of computers working together as a whole can have greater power than a few centralized severs.

 Foldingcoin is a perfect example of increasing network capacity by using many computers.
 The project started at Stanford University and created a distributed supercomputer that simulates protein folding for medical research.
 It takes microseconds for a protein to fold, which is faster than the processing power of a regular computer.
 Normally a protein folding simulator requires building a multi-million dollar supercomputer but the Foldingcoin project managed to build it for cheap by using a distributed network.

 Blockchains tend to have better security because there is no single point of failure to shut down the network.
 Even the highest levels of our financial system are vulnerable to hacks.
 Bitcoin on the other hand, has never been hacked.
 Sure it’s possible to hack individual private keys if they’re not securely stored, but the network in and of itself remains fully secure.

 Blockchains are secured by many computers that run nodes and confirm transactions on the networks.
 Public blockchains use their own currency as an incentive mechanism to reward miners for securing transactions on the ledger.